-Centennial Medals To Search Click State/ First Middle Last Organization City/Town Country Notes Spe ecial Centennial Med lals at the S pring I Exhibition Mr. & Mrs. Albert Cameron Burrage Boston MA For their huge tropical garden at the Centennial Exhibition, an accurate reproduction of a tropical glade.
+Centennial Medale To search click " Control/F' ' on a PC or "Cmd/Space" on a MA C First Middle Last Organization City/Town State/ Country Notes Spe ecial Centennial Medals at the S pring I Exhibition Mr. & Mrs. Albert Cameron Burrage Boston MA For their huge tropical garden at the Centennial Exhibition, an accurate reproduction of a tropical glade.
 Albert Cameron Burrage Boston MA For his group of orchids at the Centennial Exhibition.
 Martha Houghton Chestnut Hill MA For their remarkable rock garden at the Centennial Helen Dane Chestnut Hill MA Exhibition.
-Thomas Roland Nahant МА For the artistic arrangement of his acacias at the Centennial Exhibition Minnie Hoyt Pasadena СА For her desert garden and her redwood Exhibit at the Centennial Exhibition that was judged the most original of all.
-Harriet Eddy Parsons James Newport RI For her group of tropical foliage and flowering plants at the Centennial Exhibition.
-Bay State Nurs eries North Abington МА For best exhibit by a nurseryman at the Centennial Exhibition.
-1 Milton Garden Club Milton МА For best exhibit by a garden club at the Centennial Exhibition.
-Edwin S. Webster Boston МА For his group of flowering plants at the Centennial Exhibition.
+Thomas Roland Nahant MA For the artistic arrangement of his acacias at the Centennial Exhibition Minnie Hoyt Pasadena СА For her desert garden and her redwood Exhibit at the Centennial Exhibition that was judged the most original of all.
+Harriet Eddy Parsons James Newport RI For her group of tropical foliage and flowering plants at the Centennial Exhibition. ] Bay State Nurs eries North Abington MA For best exhibit by a nurseryman at the Centennial Exhibition.
+Milton Garden Club Milton For best exhibit by a garden club at the Centennial Exhibition.
+Edwin S. Webster Boston MA For his group of flowering plants at the Centennial Exhibition.
 Albert С. Burrage Boston MA For his model of a rotating greenhouse.